 Sneakers – You’ll be able to wear these with everything, even with a skirt or a dress.
 It’s a thing.
 Vejas are a popular option.

-City backpack – There’s the Danish brand grünBAG (which I partnered with to come up with a great traveling backpack called the Alden), a simple one, a hyper-organized and practical backpack, or one of these uber-Scandinavian backpacks.
+City backpack – There’s the Danish brand grünBAG (which I partnered with to come up with a great traveling backpack called the Alden), a hyper-organized and practical backpack, or one of these uber-Scandinavian backpacks.

 Bum bag – the Danish love their bum bags.
 They’ll sling them across their chest, or even strap a nice one around their ruffled dress.
 Believe me, there’s no inappropriate occasion for a hip bag in Copenhagen.
 I also like them for traveling because it’s handy to have my wallet and passport and phone strapped right to my chest, rather than in my backpack!
 Check out my roundup of hip bags.